jfranco1701/STEM-Capstone-2019/SETUP.md

 #### Building the application

-Change into the app directory STEM-Capstone-2019\src\frontend and run the following:
+Change into the root repository directory and run the following:

     npm install
-    ng build --watch --outputPath=../static/
+    ng build --watch --outputPath=./static/

 This will install all application dependences and build the application.
 The application will be placed in the Django static files folder.
 The --watch parameter will send updated files to the static files folder as changes to the application are saved.
 This will continue to run in a terminal window until CTRL-C is used to terminate it.